Kulyash Baiseitova: Creativity

 This theatre is known today as the M.O.
 Auezov Kazakh State Academic Drama Theatre.
 Trained as an actor and musician, she played small episodic roles in the theatre and soon became the main actress.

 For the first time on the Kazakh opera stage, K. Baiseitova performed the classical repertoire: Tatiana, Tamara, Cio-Cio-San.
 She also performed as a concert singer.
 She performed Kazakh and Russian folk songs, works by Russian, Soviet and Western European composers.
 Baiseitova had a natural talent for music early on.
 She memorized and performed songs, zhyry and kyssa, which she heard from her father – Jasyn.

 In 1933 K.Baiseitova joined the troupe of Musical theatre (nowadays the State Academic theatre of opera and ballet named after Abay) where she performed till the end of her life.
 The musical and stage talent of Baisseitova vividly manifested itself in the image of Aiman in a musical comedy of Auezov and I.V.Kotsyk "Aiman – Sholpan".
 The image of Shuga ("Shuga" by Mailin and Kotsyk) is the evidence of growing singer's skill; the role of Zhibek ("Kyz Zhibek" by Yevgeniy Brusilovskiy) enables the singer to reach the heights of classic opera, creating a whole gallery of characters.

 Professional vocalists D. Dianti, Z. Pisarenko and others worked on staging Kulyash's voice.
 Starting with the performance Shuga after the play by B. Mailin, Kulyash sings in a high voice.
 She has consciously retained her affinity with the folk manner of singing – with an open voice.
-Kulyash's amazing talent made it possible to combine the traditions of the Russian vocal school and the national features of singing in organic synthesis.
+Kulyash's talent made it possible to combine the traditions of the Russian vocal school and the national features of singing in organic synthesis.